Bell Ribeiro-Addy

-Bellavia Janet Ribeiro-Addy (born 1 March 1985) is a British Labour Party politician who has served as the Member of Parliament for Streatham since the 2019 general election.
-Solidly on the left of the Party, she considers herself a "life-long socialist" and a feminist and was briefly Shadow Minister for Immigration in 2020.
+Bellavia Janet Ribeiro-Addy (born 1 March 1985) is a British Labour Party politician who has served as the Member of Parliament (MP) for Clapham and Brixton Hill, previously Streatham, since 2019.
+In 2020, she was briefly Shadow Minister for Immigration.
+She chairs the All-Party Parliamentary Group for Afrikan Reparations.
+On the political left, she is a member of the Socialist Campaign Group.

-Early life
+Early life and education

-Born and raised in Streatham, south London, Ribeiro-Addy grew up in a working-class family on a council estate on Brixton Hill.
-She is Christian and of Ghanaian descent.
+Bellavia Ribeiro-Addy was born on 1 March 1985 in Streatham, south London, growing up on a council estate on Brixton Hill.
+She is of Ghanaian descent.

-Ribeiro-Addy was able to attend the independent Streatham and Clapham High School on a scholarship.
-She went on to graduate with a Bachelor of Science degree in Biomedical Science with Ethics & Philosophy of Science from the University of Bradford in 2006.
+She attended the private Streatham and Clapham High School.
+Ribeiro-Addy then graduated with a Bachelor of Science degree in Biomedical Science with Ethics & Philosophy of Science from the University of Bradford in 2006.
 She then completed a Master of Arts degree in Medical Law & Ethics at Queen Mary University of London, awarded in 2007, and a Graduate Diploma in Law at BPP Law School, awarded in 2015.

 She was the National Black Students' Officer for the National Union of Students (NUS) from 2008 to 2010, national co-ordinator of the Student Assembly Against Racism, and the national convenor of the NUS' Anti-Racism/Anti-Fascism campaign.
-In 2010, she and LGBT+ officer Daf Adley pushed the Durham Union Society to cancel a debate on multiculturalism, threatening to bus coaches of students to Durham for a "colossal demonstration" if BNP MEP Andrew Brons were to speak on campus.
+In 2010, she and LGBT+ officer Daf Adley pushed the Durham Union Society to cancel a debate on multiculturalism, threatening to bus coaches of students to Durham for a "colossal demonstration" if British National Party MEP Andrew Brons were to speak on campus.

-Political career
+She has described herself as a "life-long socialist".
+Ribeiro-Addy was chief of staff to former Labour frontbencher Diane Abbott from 2016 to 2019.

-Between 2016 and 2019, Ribeiro-Addy was chief of staff to former Labour frontbencher Diane Abbott.
-Ribeiro-Addy served as a school governor at Saint Gabriel's College, Camberwell, from 2018 to 2022.
+Parliamentary career

-In the 2019 general election, Ribeiro-Addy was elected as the Labour member of parliament (MP) for Streatham, with a majority of 17,690 votes.
+At the 2019 general election, Ribeiro-Addy was elected to Parliament as MP for Streatham with 54.8% of the vote and a majority of 17,690 votes.

 Ribeiro-Addy in her maiden speech called for some form of reparations to former colonial subjects, and spoke of the injustices faced by black people in Britain.
 In one of her first news interviews as an MP, she called for the decriminalisation of homosexuality in Ghana, stating that it is her duty to make sure all people are free, and not discriminated against.

 In January 2020, Ribeiro-Addy was appointed as Shadow Minister for Immigration, just weeks after her election as a member of parliament.
 She was not retained in the role following the election of Sir Keir Starmer as Labour leader.
-Ribeiro-Addy became the co-chairperson of Labour's left-wing Socialist Campaign Group.

-She has challenged the role of the media in devaluing black female MPs, particularly regarding errors by BBC Parliament and other outlets involving the mislabelling of photos of black female Labour MPs Marsha de Cordova and Dawn Butler.
+In February 2020, she challenged the role of the media in devaluing black female MPs, particularly regarding errors by BBC Parliament and other outlets involving the mislabelling of photos of black female Labour MPs Marsha de Cordova and Dawn Butler.